Top 10 Games for Kids Age 7-10

 Your goal is to gain points by staying in control of Tokyo, but the monster in Tokyo is open to attacks from everyone else.
 And if you lose all your hit points, you will be eliminated!
 You’ll also spend power cubes to buy power-ups, which extends the strategy as kids get older.

-Read our review of Happy City, and find it on Amazon.
+Take a look at our review of MicroMacro Kids: Crazy City Park, and find it on Amazon.

 8. Need to Move: IceCOOL

-9. Disney: Codenames Disney or Sorcerer’s Arena: Epic Alliances
+9. Disney: Sorcerer’s Arena: Epic Alliances or Lorcana

 We couldn’t make a list of kid-friendly themes without mentioning the mammoth mouse in the room.
 Your kid probably has a favorite Disney movie.
-So why not a Disney game?
+So why not a Disney game… or two?

 In Disney Sorcerer’s Arena: Epic Alliances, you’ll choose three characters to fight in an arena, knocking out your opponents and earning victory points.
 The rulebook is structured in four “chapters” that slowly introduce more features.
 The first chapter is perfect for a 7 or 8 year old, and can be played over and over again without feeling stale.